Aceinna/docs_openrtk/useOpenRTK/EVK-Vehicle-Installation.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 In order to install the OpenRTK330 EVB on vehicle for driving test, a few reference frames listed below has to be defined

  * **The IMU body frame** is defined as below and shown in the figure.
-By default the INS solution of OpenRTK330 is provided at the center of navigation of the IMU (approximate center of the yellow triangle on the module product label).
+By default the INS solution of OpenRTK330 is provided at the center of navigation of the IMU (refer to the `mechanical drawing <https://openrtk.readthedocs.io/en/latest/EVK-OpenRTK330LI/mechanical.html>`_ for accurate IMU navigation center position on the EVB).

   * x-axis: points to the same direction as the SMA antenna interface
   * z-axis: perpendicular to x-axis and points downward